damianhakert/damianhakert.github.io/source/jobs/service-engineer/index.md

 Senior Service Engineers are experienced Service Engineers who

 * have deep knowledge of GitLab internals and a variety of possible configurations
-* train new Service Engineers
+* help hire and train new Service Engineers
 * are a go-to person for the other Service Engineers when they face tough challenges
 * improve the support process (Optimize Zendesk flow, suggest rake task additions)
-* write blog articles regularly
+* write blog articles
 * take ownership of documentation and feature requests that is based on customer interactions
+* create merge requests to fix bugs

 ## Requirements for Applicants